Nathanhans/project-4/README.md

 * All models had 95% accuracy, which makes sense because the hyperband tuner was maximizing the accuracy.

-* Model 3 showed the best output, showing the most true negatives, which means the best outcome of predicted heart attacks and actual heart attacks.
+* Model 3 showed the best output, showing the most true positives, which means the best outcome of predicted heart attacks and actual heart attacks.

 * Although the accuracy was very high, the recall was very low at 24%, which is not a good representation of predicting heart attacks.